PaulOwO/BlogPost-Gameplay-Values-Tool/index.md

 Now that the database is changeable we need to know when to change it.
 The simulator is and exel file that takes data from the data base to simulate a fake game only with numbers and show it to us via graphics.
-The simulator show the game designers useful graph that changes when they changes the data base
+The simulator show the game designers useful graph that changes when they changes the data base.
+With that they can adjust the difficulty of the game to their liking